OpenEvalProject/evals/manuscripts/elife-44674/v3/manuscript.md

 ## Abstract

-10.7554/eLife.44674.001 Iron is essential for survival of most organisms.
+Iron is essential for survival of most organisms.
 All organisms have thus developed mechanisms to sense, acquire and sequester iron.
-In C. elegan s, iron uptake and sequestration are regulated by HIF-1.
+In C. elegans, iron uptake and sequestration are regulated by HIF-1.
 We previously showed that hif-1 mutants are developmentally delayed when grown under iron limitation.
-Here we identify nhr-14 , encoding a nuclear receptor, in a screen conducted for mutations that rescue the developmental delay of hif-1 mutants under iron limitation. nhr-14 loss upregulates the intestinal metal transporter SMF-3 to increase iron uptake in hif-1 mutants. nhr-14 mutants display increased expression of innate immune genes and DAF-16/FoxO-Class II genes, and enhanced resistance to Pseudomonas aeruginosa .
+Here we identify nhr-14, encoding a nuclear receptor, in a screen conducted for mutations that rescue the developmental delay of hif-1 mutants under iron limitation. nhr-14 loss upregulates the intestinal metal transporter SMF-3 to increase iron uptake in hif-1 mutants. nhr-14 mutants display increased expression of innate immune genes and DAF-16/FoxO-Class II genes, and enhanced resistance to Pseudomonas aeruginosa.
 These responses are dependent on the transcription factor PQM-1, which localizes to intestinal cell nuclei in nhr-14 mutants.
 Our data reveal how C. elegans utilizes nuclear receptors to regulate innate immunity and iron availability, and show iron sequestration as a component of the innate immune response.

 ## Introduction